giovanni-iannaccone/eikon/README.md

 Refer to `./src/shapes.cpp` for the implementation details of the default shapes.

 - Linking process: <br/>
-If you use raccoon in your project, remember to add `-lraccoon` to g++'s flags.
+If you use eikon in your project, remember to add `-leikon` to g++'s flags.

 ## 🧃 Command Line Utility
 1. Compile the CLI tool with make: